 Chasens bridge the world of art to the everyday.
-While fundamentally a utensil, the beauty of the detail, material, and its shape make the whisk a treasure of tradition worthy to keep on display.
+While fundamentally a utensil, the beauty of the detail, material, and its shape make the whisk a treasure of tradition worthy to keep on display and enjoy.

-A relatively conservative industry, not many artisans showcase the skill and meticulous finesse it takes to create a chasen whisk.
+To make a chasen requires skill and meticulous finesse.
 There are six major steps in creating a chasen:

 2) The parts are cut again into individual tines.